google/go-cloud/internal/docs/pubsub/design.md

 // Close disconnects the Publisher. func (p *Publisher) Close() error

+// SubscriberOptions contains configuration for Subscribers. type SubscriberOptions struct {
+    // AckWait tells the max duration to wait before sending the next batch
+    // of acknowledgements back to the server.
+    AckWait     time.Duration

+    // AckDeadline tells how long the server should wait before assuming a
+    // received message has failed to be processed.
+    AckDeadline time.Duration
+}

 // Subscriber receives published messages. type Subscriber struct {
     s       driver.Subscriber
+    opts    SubscriberOptions
 }

 // Receive receives and returns the next message from the Subscriber's queue,
 // blocking if none are available.
-This method can be called concurrently
+This method can be called concurrently from
-// from multiple
-// goroutines.
+// multiple goroutines.
 On systems that support acks, the Ack() method of the
-// returned Message has to be called once
+// returned Message has to be called once the message has been processed, to
-// the message has been processed, to prevent it from being received again. func (s *Subscriber) Receive(ctx context.Context) (*Message, error) { … }
+// prevent it from being received again. func (s *Subscriber) Receive(ctx context.Context) (*Message, error) { … }

 // Close disconnects the Subscriber.